nebulaai/orion-script-converter/README.md

-# Orion-Script-Converter Version 0.0.1
+# Orion-Script-Converter Version: 0.0.1

-### A python package to convert python3 project files into a NBAI task that can be executed by Nebula AI Worker.
+### A python package to convert python3 project into a NBAI task that can be executed by Nebula AI Worker.

 This package includes two commands:
 ```